Back to News and press

 Solar Panel Efficiency

 Solar panel efficiency is typically conveyed as a percentage.
 This number is the amount of sunlight the solar panel is able to capture and convert to electricity.
 Solar panel efficiency is closely tied to total output of the panel, which is typically conveyed as total DC output in watts.
 The higher the solar panel efficiency, the higher output of watts.
-Take for example the DIY solar panels available at Costco, Grape Solar.
-The Grape Solar panels available at Costco only have an efficiency of around 15% and output of 235 watts.
-This is extremely low by today’s solar panel efficiency standards.
-It takes 22 of these polycrystalline solar panels to make a 5kW solar array.
-By comparison, SunPower, makers of the world’s most efficient solar panel available to homeowners, has a 21% efficiency rated panel with an output of 345 watts.
-You would only need 15 of these SunPower solar panels to create the same size system as the 22 panel Grape solar array.
+DIY panels often are much less efficient than panels from a reputable solar company.

-Do SunPower solar panels cost more than traditional DIY solar panels?
-Yes, and for good reason.
+Do solar panels cost more than traditional DIY solar panels?
+Sometimes, and for good reason.

 Upfront Solar Panels Cost vs. Lifetime Value